- Are mice invading your home?

 Most people will try to catch the mice first, which is common.
 But if you have been trying a while and have not been successful, keep in mind that mice breed very quickly and can have up to 5-10 litters a year.

 It doesn’t cost too much and might even save you money in the long-run.
 This is also the quickest way to get the mice out of your house.
 Just leave it up to the professionals.
 Here are just a few reasons why:

-- A professional mouse exterminator will know all the places mice like to hide.
-They will save you a lot of time in locating the source of your mouse problem.
+- A professional mouse exterminator will know all the best hiding places and save you a lot of time locating the source of your problem.

 - They are trained in all the evasive tactics mice will use to escape your traps.
 They know the best baiting tricks & ways to catch even the smartest rodents.

 - They will know how to find the areas of your home where the mice are getting in.
-And a good mouse exterminator will seal up the points of weakness in your home for you.
+And a good pest control expert will seal up the points of weakness in your home for you.
 Or at the very least give you instructions on how to do it yourself.

-- Finally, your mouse exterminator will follow-up and inspect your home to see if they were successful in getting rid of the mice.
-They will replace the traps, refill any bait stations and adjust the plan as needed to ensure the mice are completely gone.
+- Finally, your mouse exterminator will follow-up and inspect your home.
+They will replace the traps, refill the bait station and adjust the plan as needed to ensure the mice are completely gone.

 Before you hire any contractor to come inside your home, you should always check their credentials and be sure to compare quotes/service offerings from several companies.
 If you decide to consult a true mouse control expert, see our article on How to interview & hire a mouse exterminator.